JGoutin/airfs/docs/getting_started.rst

 Cloud storage configuration
 ---------------------------

-Like with file systems, Cloud storage need to be *mounted* to be used.
+Like with file systems, Cloud storage needs to be *mounted* to be used.

 Some storage requires configuration before use (such as user access keys).
 For the required parameter detail, see the targeted storage class or the targeted storage documentation.

-Storage that does not require configuration are automatically mounted.
+Storage that does not require configuration is automatically mounted.

 All storage parameters must be defined in a ``storage_parameters`` dictionary.
 This dictionary must be transmitted either to the ``pycosio.mount`` function